Skip to main content

 3. Testing novel behavioral markers and their associated neural activity patterns as potential stratification measures.
 Such testing might include computational and bioinformatics approaches and remote sensors.

 4. Optimizing and validating real world outcome measures, including participant-reported outcomes, for use across clinical and non-clinical populations.
-Such measures may take into account illness phase, age, sex, race, ethnicity, culture, education, socioeconomic background, and other factors.
+Such measures may take into account illness phase, age, sex, race, ethnicity, culture, disability, education, socioeconomic background, and other factors.

 5. Developing and assessing novel mobile technology and digital health tools to enable objective measurement of behavior and intervention effects on symptom expression, functional outcomes, and quality of life in naturalistic environments.